akash1512485/task_prioritatizaion_with_adk/README.md

 # Task Prioritization AI App

-A web application that leverages Google Vertex AI (Gemini) to intelligently prioritize your tasks based on urgency, importance, effort, and context (like company OKRs).
+A web application that leverages Google Vertex AI (Gemini) to intelligently prioritize your tasks based on urgency, importance, effort, deadlines, and context (like company OKRs).
 Built with FastAPI for the backend and a simple HTML frontend, and fully containerized with Docker.

 ---

 ## Features
 - **AI-powered task prioritization** using Google Vertex AI (Gemini)
+- **Supports task deadlines** in ISO 8601 format (e.g., `2025-07-12T23:59:00`)
 - **REST API** for programmatic access
 - **User-friendly web frontend** for easy task entry and results viewing
 - **Dockerized** for easy deployment anywhere